Higher-order correlations between different moments of two flow amplitudes in Pb$-$Pb collisions at $\sqrt{s_{\rm NN}}=5.02$ TeV: Introduction

 In parallel to the measurements of new flow observables, techniques like Bayesian optimization, where the model parameters are systematically varied to find the best fit to all selected experimental measurements, were applied.
 In recent years, multiple Bayesian studies were conducted to constrain the QGP transport properties and details of the initial conditions in \PbPb~collisions~\cite{Bernhard:2015hxa, Bernhard:2016tnd, Bernhard:2019bmu, Auvinen:2020mpc, Nijs:2020ors, Nijs:2020roc, JETSCAPE:2020mzn, Parkkila:2021tqq, Parkkila:2021yha}.
 While much information on \PbPb~collisions was obtained through Bayesian analyses, the uncertainties on the extracted parameters are still quite large.
 As demonstrated in recent studies~\cite{Parkkila:2021tqq, Parkkila:2021yha}, this problem can partially be solved by increasing the scope of the input experimental data, either from various beam-energy ranges or from additional independent observables sensitive to the initial conditions and system properties.
 In recent publications~\cite{Parkkila:2021tqq, Parkkila:2021yha}, dedicated sensitivity studies were also performed on sophisticated higher-harmonic observables for the first time, and it was concluded that the higher-order flow observables exhibit the highest sensitivity to the QGP transport properties.

-The success of the SC observables in providing crucial input to Bayesian analyses has prompted a natural quest towards further generalizing the SC to a new and independent set of multiharmonic observables involving different moments of the flow amplitudes without any influence from the symmetry planes.
-One example of such estimators are the \textit{asymmetric cumulants} (AC)~\cite{Bilandzic:2021rgb}.
-As they probe the genuine correlations between different moments of the flow amplitudes, they can, by definition, extract new information (about event-by-event flow fluctuations, non-linear response, etc.) which is inaccessible to the SC themselves.
+The success of the SC observables in providing crucial input to Bayesian analyses has prompted a natural quest towards further generalizing the SCs to a new and independent set of multiharmonic observables involving different moments of the flow amplitudes without any influence from the symmetry planes.
+Among examples of such estimators are the \textit{asymmetric cumulants} (ACs)~\cite{Bilandzic:2021rgb}.
+As they probe the genuine correlations between different moments of the flow amplitudes, they can, by definition, extract new information (about event-by-event flow fluctuations, non-linear response, etc.) which is inaccessible to the SCs themselves.

 The structure of this article is as follows.
-Section~\ref{sec:theory} reviews the theoretical definitions of AC and the corresponding experimental estimators.
+Section~\ref{sec:theory} reviews the theoretical definitions of ACs and the corresponding experimental estimators.
 The technical details of the data analysis are introduced in Sec.~\ref{sec:data}.
-In Sec.~\ref{sec:results}, the first experimental measurements of the AC and their comparisons with state-of-the-art model predictions are presented.
-The article is summarized in Sec.~\ref{sec:summary}, while additional support material can be found in the Appendices.
+In Sec.~\ref{sec:results}, the first experimental measurements of the ACs and their comparisons with state-of-the-art model predictions are presented.
+The article is summarized in Sec.~\ref{sec:summary}, while additional support material can be found in the Appendix.